bzhao3927/Deep-Learning/README.md

-# UNet++ Semantic Segmentation on Oxford-IIIT Pet Dataset
+# UNet++ with Data Augmentation and Hybrid Loss for Pet Segmentation

 Deep learning project implementing UNet++ with hybrid loss function and data augmentation for semantic segmentation.